Saturday, September 30, 2017

 She was shaking with excitement and she managed to keep things together as she chatted briefly and had the above picture taken.

-That's the type of thing that makes doing things for your children feel pretty good-I know Rachel's almost 21, but still, anytime that I can do something for someone that I care about, I'm always willing to try!
+That's the type of thing that makes doing things for your children feel pretty good -I know Rachel's almost 21, but still, anytime that I can do something for someone that I care about, I'm always willing to try!

-Denise had a pretty good time too as she was able to get both stars of CHIPS to sign and take pictures with her as Erik Estrada and Larry Wilcox were both reported to be very gracious in dealing with their fans.
+Denise had a pretty good time too as she was able to get both stars of CHIPS to sign and take pictures with her Erik Estrada and Larry Wilcox were both reported to be very gracious in dealing with their fans.

 In the two years that I have attended the convention, I haven't seen one person be really nasty to a fan, although Robert Conrad seemed to be a bit salty, I think that's just Bob Conrad!